Alirio-Mieres/Data-Analysis-SpaceX/README.md

 Question: What are the occurrences of orbits?

-Answer: The most common orbits are GTO and ISS.
+Answer: The most common orbits are LEO and GTO.
 ```
 * Orbit
 * LEO            67